JoeyFitzpatrick/JoeyFitzpatrick/README.md

 ### Hi there 👋

-I'm Joey Fitzpatrick, a software developer from Nashville, TN!
+I'm Joey Fitzpatrick, a software developer from Nashville, TN.
-- 🔭 I’m currently working on a cool project called Fairy Chess.
-It's like regular chess, but with new pieces, different variants, and other features.

 <!--
 **JoeyFitzpatrick/JoeyFitzpatrick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.